 Zoe is on a full-time advanced course and gets a student loan for maintenance.
 She is ‘receiving education’.

 Joseph is 24 and on a course for which he gets a student bursary for maintenance.
 He is ‘receiving education’.

 Lia is 22 and on a full-time non-advanced course.
 She gets no student funding for maintenance.
-Her work coach determines that her course is incompatible with her work search and availability requirements, therefore she is not ‘receiving education’, and she can claim UC.
+Her work coach determines that her course is incompatible with her work search and availability requirements, therefore she is ‘receiving education’.

 Which students can claim UC

 If someone is a student (‘receiving education’), s/he is only eligible for UC if:

 •S/he is responsible for a child that is younger than 16, or the child is 16–19 years old and in full-time non-advanced education.

 •S/he is ill/disabled.
 S/he must have limited capability for work (assessed by the DWP) and also get disability living allowance (DLA) or personal independence payment (PIP).
 If someone has not yet been assessed as having limited capability for work, the DWP is likely to refuse the UC claim.
 It is advisable to make an application for ‘new-style’ (contributory) employment and support allowance (ESA) on a credits-only basis and to have limited capability for work assessed, and then reclaim UC once found to have limited capability for work.